-Board-Certified Music Therapist and Visiting Assistant Professor of Music Therapy, Shenandoah University.
-PhD candidate in expressive arts therapies at Lesley University.
+Board-Certified Music Therapist and Visiting Assistant Professor of Music Therapy and PhD candidate in expressive arts therapies at Lesley University.
 Founder of The Black Music Therapy Network, Inc. and Regional Board Member of the American Music Therapy Association (AMTA).

-Board-Certified Music Therapist and the Clinical Coordinator of Music Therapy at Loyola University New Orleans.
-Visiting Clinical Assistant Professor in the Department of Music Therapy, Indiana University Purdue University Indiana (Fall 2018).
+Board-Certified Music Therapist and Visiting Clinical Assistant Professor in the Department of Music Therapy, Indiana University Purdue University Indiana.